josdejong/ducktype/README.md

   the ducktype, and false otherwise.
 - `validate(object)`.
 A function which will throw a TypeError when the provided object does not match the ducktype.
+- `wrap(fn)`.
+Creates a wrapper function around the provided function, which validates the function arguments against the ducktype.
+  Only applicable for ducktypes containing an array, as the ducktype is tested against an array with the function arguments.

 ## Test